Pakistan International Airlines passenger plane with 106 on board crashes

-A passenger plane belonging to state-run Pakistani International Airlines has crashed near the southern port city of Karachi, an aviation official said.
+A passenger plane belonging to state-run Pakistan International Airlines has crashed near the southern port city of Karachi, according to the country’s civil aviation authority.

 There were no immediate reports on the number of casualties.

-The aircraft arriving from the eastern city of Lahore was carrying 99 passengers and seven crew members, the official said.
+The aircraft arriving from the eastern city of Lahore was carrying 99 passengers and eight crew members, Abdul Sattar Kokhar said.

 The PK 303 from Lahore to Karachi has crashed just before landing the officials confirm.
 The Airbus A320 went down onto the residential quarters, houses also damaged. pic.twitter.com/I3gu3kIL9W— Iftikhar Firdous (@IftikharFirdous) May 22, 2020